About the Chemistry Program

 A distinctive honors program is available for students of outstanding ability.
 As part of this, all majors are required to complete a research project and attendant thesis, an accomplishment very attractive to future industrial employers along with graduate and medical schools.

 A major strength of the SAU chemistry program is the high acceptance rates of students into graduate or medical schools.
 Over 70 percent of the chemistry majors pursue advanced training.
 Other program strengths include:

 - Wide range of laboratory experiences.

 - Computer assisted instruction and laboratory.

 Courses, Course Descriptions & Four-Year Plan

 The courses for the 38-40 hour chemistry major include such subject areas as analytical chemistry, physical chemistry, organic chemistry, advanced inorganic chemistry, calculus, and instrumental analysis.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the chemistry program at Spring Arbor University in the chemistry catalog, taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the chemistry program at Spring Arbor University in the undergraduate catalog.